 There are and have always been plenty of women working in horror and doing great work.
 It shouldn’t surprise anyone that when given the opportunity to, as Alejandra put it, show us what the fuck they can do, female filmmakers often make stellar, memorable work.

 So without any further discussion, let’s take a look at a small smattering of films that absolutely prove that.

 Directed by: Julia Ducournau

 Julia Ducournau’s directorial debut is a taut, moody coming-of-age drama.
 It also happens to be about cannibalism.
-When examined more closely this grisly and beautiful horror drama is also a nuanced and atmospheric exploration of female sexuality, the pressures we place on children, the dizzying hedonism of the modern world, and the horrors of the occulted changes that come with the territory of growing up, particularly for young women.
+When examined more closely this grisly and beautiful horror drama is also a nuanced and atmospheric exploration of female sexuality, similar in a way to what you’d see if you View the sexiest HQ videos at hdpornvideo.xxx. the pressures we place on children, the dizzying hedonism of the modern world, and the horrors of the occulted changes that come with the territory of growing up, particularly for young women.
 Coming of age is a common trope in film.
 It’s often one of the most horrific periods of a young person’s life, but rarely is it treated as such, and it’s rarer still to have a story of a young woman’s coming of age actually be told by a woman.

 Featuring a stunning, restrained performance by Garance Marillier as Justine, Raw delivers on its promise of bloodshed and shock but also serves up social commentary and a symbolically rich tale of hunger and drive.
 Such a specific, peculiar, and powerful film is well-served by the strong directorial sensibilities and the authorial voice that Ducournau at turns elegantly and brutally employs.